LEARN HOW YOU CAN HELP

 The Role of the School Board:

 Members of the school board are public servants and are supposed to work for us — the taxpayers and students of Beloit.
+We deserve a school board that represents the students in our district, not special interests or teachers unions.

 The School Board positions are non-partisan.
 It doesn’t matter if you are Republican, Democrat, Libertarian, Independent, or you choose to ignore politics.
 What matters is that you care about children and the importance of a quality, in-person education.